Identifying When Wild Rice is Ripe and Ready for Harvest

 After harvesting your wild rice, it’s essential to dry it thoroughly to prevent mold or spoilage.
 Spread your grains in a thin layer on a clean surface and allow them to air dry for at least several days.
 Make sure you turn the grains occasionally, so they dry evenly.

-See also How to Keep Rice Warm
+See also How to Cook Brown Basmati Rice and Lentils Together

 When your wild rice is dry, store it in airtight containers.
 You can use jars, plastic bags, or even vacuum-sealed bags.
 Where you store it is equally crucial.
 It would be best to keep it in a cool, dry, and dark place to retain its flavor and nutritional value.
 If you plan to store your wild rice for an extended period, consider placing it in the refrigerator or freezer.